aclai-lab/piton/README.md

 We can now try to predict on these results launching: `php artisan piton:predict_by_identifier` and specifying an identifier.

 Suggestion: with the iris dataframe, we sugget using SKLearnLearner CART for accurate predictions.
 To do so, first publish the config file: `php artisan --tag=sklearn_cart.php` (remember, there's a config file for each "algorithm", only "PRip" has just one config file) and then run `php artisan piton:update_models <author_id> SKLearnLearner CART`.

+# Dependencies

+If you want to use the SKLearnLearner and the WittgensteinLearner learners, you also have to make sure that the follow dependencies are on your machine:

+- numpy=1.19.2
+- pandas=1.2.3
+- sqlalchemy=1.3.23
+- pymysql=1.0.2
+- scikit-learn=0.24.1
+- wittgenstein==0.2.3